Wendy Bradfield

 Discovering a rhythm

-We climbed in the darkness as the moon whispered, this way.
+We climbed in the darkness as the moon whispered: this way...

 I had a headlamp, but I didn't need it because the moonlight was full and strong.